BT-WEBDEV/Login-Logout-Django/README.md

 # Login-Logout-Django

-Case Use: Simple login/logout example using Django that can be utilized for additional future projects.
+Case Use: Simple login/logout project using Django that can be utilized for additional future projects.
 Login/logout is a staple of web applications, so its important to utilize this.
+This code could be used to bootstrap a future application.

 PLEASE READ THIS FIRST - To utilize this code, you will need to use Django along with Python.